Measuring Impact: 2019 Benefit Report

 In order to build a more regenerative and inclusive economy, it is important that our company’s purchasing decisions reflect our values.
 Supporting other B Corps is an important part of how we do this.
 Mightybytes has a purchasing policy that requires the use of B Corporation vendors whenever possible.

 Mightybytes continues to update its employee handbook, training manuals, and other corporate documentation to ensure that employees have real-time access to the most recent information about changing policies and practices.
 We proactively communicate these changes through digital channels and during regular company meetings which also include information on company financial health, new clients, changing services, and so on.

 B Impact Assessment Score in this category: 28.4

 As a digital agency, the biggest benefit we can provide to our community is through education.
-To this end, Mightybytes has made a long-term, ongoing commitment to educating communities about a variety of topics within our wheelhouse.
+To this end, Mightybytes has made a long-term commitment to educate communities about topics we have expertise in.